thiagodnf/bubble-chart-for-gnuplot/README.md

 * How can I increase the circle size?
 Use the SCALE option to increase or decrease the circle size.

+## License

+Released under the terms of MIT License.

 ## Contact

 If you encounter any problems, please use the [GitHub Issue Tracker](https://github.com/thiagodnf/bubble-chart-for-gnuplot/issues) .